aeroscan-nl/enclosure_control/README.md

 The service will start on port 4567.

-The locate button doesn't seem to do anything, not sure why maybe it will work for you, but you should get information about which drive is in which slot at least.
-Let me know if it works for you by submitting an issue!
+The locate button doesn't work on some older enclosures it seems.